cloud-army/secret-mutator-admission-webhook/README.md

       - name: envprinter
         image: xxxxxxxxxx
         imagePullPolicy: Always
-        command: ["entrypoint.sh"] <<<<< Set the entrypoint as a command
+        command: ["entrypoint.sh"] <<<<< Use entrypoint.sh command like a standard name

 ```

-### _🚨 IMPORTANT NOTE: For test, you should create a docker image with a simple entrypoint that use printenv & sleep with time in seconds and a envsecrets-config.json🚨_
+### _🚨 IMPORTANT NOTE: For test, you should create a docker image with a simple entrypoint that use printenv & sleep with time in seconds and a envsecrets-config.json, and running the pods configuring and using workload identity🚨_

 About the envsecrets-config.json, it is the place were declaring the GCP Secrets resources that you need consume, and it's his estructure is: